nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 But Basic Extended CAN(BxCan) and Virtual COM port cannot be used at the same time.
 __Don't use USB Support.__
 If you want to use a Serial object, you need to use a USB-UART conversion module.
+Note:
+For STM32F405/407, BxCan and Virtual COM port can be used at the same time.
+I don't know why F103 can't use both at the same time.

 # Serial Output
 The output destination of Serial.print differs depending on the Board Part Number.